top of page

 • Lower cost-sharing: You will have lower deductibles, copayments, and coinsurance for your medications.

-• Catastrophic Coverage: Once your out-of-pocket spending on prescription drugs reaches a certain threshold (catastrophic coverage threshold), you qualify for catastrophic coverage.
-For those with Extra Help, cost-sharing in the catastrophic coverage phase is reduced or eliminated.
+• Catastrophic Coverage: For those with Extra Help, cost-sharing in the catastrophic coverage phase is eliminated.

 If you are on Minnesota's Medical Assistance (MA) or have qualified for Part B premium reductions through a Medicare Savings Plan (MSP), your enrollment in Extra Help should be automatic.
 If not, you'll have to apply.
 To find out if you qualify for Extra Help (Low-Income Subsidy) under Medicare and to apply, you can: